Pool Operator CPO Certification Exam

 Q2.What is superchlorination (shock treatment) and when is it typically performed?

-A.Adding 1–3 ppm of chlorine daily as part of routine maintenanceB.Raising the free chlorine level to 10× the combined chlorine level to oxidize chloramines and organic contaminantsC.Adding sodium bicarbonate to raise pH above 8.0D.Backwashing the filter and draining 25% of the pool volumeB.
-Raising the free chlorine level to 10× the combined chlorine level to oxidize chloramines and organic contaminantsExplanation: Superchlorination (shock) involves raising the free chlorine to 10 times the combined chlorine (chloramine) level — the "breakpoint" — to oxidize and destroy chloramines and other organic contaminants.
+A.Adding 1 to 3 ppm of chlorine daily as part of routine maintenanceB.Raising the free chlorine level to 10 times the combined chlorine level to oxidize chloramines and organic contaminantsC.Adding sodium bicarbonate to raise pH above 8.0D.Backwashing the filter and draining 25% of the pool volumeB.
+Raising the free chlorine level to 10 times the combined chlorine level to oxidize chloramines and organic contaminantsExplanation: Superchlorination (shock) involves raising the free chlorine to 10 times the combined chlorine (chloramine) level — the breakpoint — to oxidize and destroy chloramines and other organic contaminants.
 It is performed when combined chlorine exceeds 0.2 ppm, after heavy bather load, after a fecal accident, or as weekly maintenance.

 Join 1,000+ users passing the Pool Operator CPO Certification